m-boswell/sampleplugin/readme.txt

 This project creates a custom post type for adding host bios.
 Besides title and Gutenburg blocks there is a custom meta box which will also appear with GET request in the REST API.
 This plugin is fully internationalized.

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

 == Installation ==
-Please install the plugin by signing into your wordpress admin dashboard, click on the plugins, add new, drag and drop this plugin and click install.
+Please install the plugin by signing into your wordpress admin dashboard, click on plugins, add new, drag and drop this plugin and click install.